ak80/uByte/README.md

 # uByte
 Byte Utilities

 The Java language does not provide a type for unsigned byte values.
-It is easier to work with signed int values treating  them as to be unsigned byte.
+It is easier to work with signed int values and "just pretentd" that they are unsigned byte.
 The JVM uses 32 bit values anyway to store a byte, so no space is saved with using byte.

-In addition to conversion method to and from signed byte to an int holding unsigned byte, this class provides formatting of bytes, double bytes or quadruple bytes, and methods for setting  testing bit flags or storing numeric value into a byte at a given position
+In addition to conversion methods to and from signed byte to an int holding unsigned byte, this class provides methods to deal with values of multiple bytes, methods for formatting hex numbers, methods for setting and testing bit flags or storing and retrieving numeric values bit by bit.

 Use Cases can be found in the [tests](/src/test/java/UbyteTest.java)